DiggerFraggot/BatteryOnBar/README.md

 ## Why

 Lenovo Vantage used to show a small battery gauge on the taskbar.
-That feature was quietly removed.
+That feature was removed because Windows 11 doesn't support third-party widgets on taskbar.
 This project brings it back as a standalone app that works on any Windows 11 machine — ThinkPad or otherwise.

 ---